-Google removed more than 350 million ads that violated its terms of service in 2013, about a third more than the 220 million bad ads removed in 2012, according to a report recently released.
-The increase in the number of removed ads is due to the overall growing popularity of online advertising, as well as to the more effective screening and removal techniques employed.
-The actual number of marketers using bad ads has significantly dwindled from 850,000 in 2012, to just 270,000 last year, a decline that Google attributes to its better safety screens.
+In 2013, Google removed more than 350 million ads that violated its terms of service.
+That’s about a third more than the 220 million bad ads it removed in 2012.
+This increase is due to the growing popularity of online advertising, as well as to the stricter and more effective screening and removal techniques Google now uses.
+The actual number of marketers using bad ads has significantly dwindled from 850,000 in 2012, to just 270,000 last year, according to a recent report.
+Google attributes this decline to its improved screening process.

-Google also seems eager to stop ads that fund and promote bad content such as scammy ad-funded software like toolbars for Web browsers and other ad-ridden plugins, poor quality software, and valueless, fake e-books or reports.
-All these are breeding like rabbits all over the Web and are targeted not only at desktop users but also at mobile users.
+Google also seems eager to stop ads that fund and promote low-quality content.
+Think scammy ad-funded software like toolbars for web browsers and other ad-ridden plugins, poor quality software, and valueless, fake e-books or reports.
+More recently, these ads are targetting not only desktop users but also mobile users.

 Google Committed to Fighting Bad Ads